mrstefangrimm/SmartCardChanger/Instructable/Instructable.md

 - The Control Module
 - The Overload Protection Module

 The mechanical structure is constructed using basswood sheets and wooden cylinders.
 It uses two micro servo motors for a linear and a rotational motion.
-Try out the online, [interactive 3D model](smartcc.netlify.app).
+Try it out the online, [interactive 3D model](smartcc.netlify.app).

 The control module uses an Adafruit BLE feather board, which controls the two servo motors and is used for the Bluetooth connection with a smartphone.

 The overload protection module monitors the electrical current drawn by the servo motors and automatically interrupts the circuit in the event of an overload.

 Tooling